ids/cluster-builder/README.md

 ### General Cluster Configuration

-The following guides containe some specific setup information depending on the target deployment.
+The following guides containe some specific setup information depending on the target deployment, with configuration parameters for defining the VMware network and environment specifics.

 See the [Local Deployment Guide](docs/local_deployment_guide.md) for details about deploying on VMware Fusion and Workstation.